 Background

-Dr Vertullo has a special interest in ACL reconstruction, having performed over three thousand on the gold coast since returning from fellowship training in North America.
+Dr Vertullo has a special interest in anterior cruciate ligament (ACL) reconstruction and has performed thousands of these procedures on the Gold Coast since completing fellowship training in North America.

 How is it Done ?